davidv410/movie-reservation-ts/README.md

 - Right now booking is instant confirm/reject — want to add a temporary hold (like 5-10 min) while someone's checking out
 - Stripe for actual payments
 - Background jobs for stuff like confirmation emails
-- More tests, especially around the concurrency stuff — I've tested auth but not the double-booking scenario directly, which is the whole point of this project
+- More tests, I've tested auth but not the double-booking scenario directly, which is the whole point of this project
 - API docs
 - Better logging, right now it's just console.log